• Skip to primary navigation

 • Add bell pepper and onions to pan; stir fry until tender, about five minutes.
 Stir in the pineapple chunks and chicken.

-• Stir sauce mixture and add to pan; cook, stirring frequently, until the sauce has thickened and the chicken is thoroughly cooked, about 3 more minutes.
+• Stir sauce mixture well before adding it to the pan; cook, stirring frequently, until the sauce has thickened and the chicken is thoroughly cooked, about 3 more minutes.

 • Serve over rice; garnish with toasted sesame seeds or sliced green onions.